publications

 Read More

-Welcome to the CHARTER research project web page.
-Here you will find out what this project is about, the research institutions involved and who the people and communities doing the work are.
-The name CHARTER is derived from the research project title: Drivers and Feedbacks of Changes in Arctic Terrestrial Biodiversity.
+Here you will find out what this project was about, the research institutions involved and who the people and communities doing the work were.
+The name CHARTER was derived from the research project title: Drivers and Feedbacks of Changes in Arctic Terrestrial Biodiversity.
 You can read summaries of the CHARTER project in the following languages: Russian, Finnish, Swedish, North Sámi, Inari Sámi, Nenets, German, French and Bulgarian.

-CHARTER is an ambitious effort to advance the adaptive capacity of Arctic communities to climatic and biodiversity changes through state-of-the-art synthesis based on thorough data collection, analysis and modelling of Arctic change with major socio-economic implications and feedbacks.
+CHARTER was an ambitious effort to advance the adaptive capacity of Arctic communities to climatic and biodiversity changes through state-of-the-art synthesis based on thorough data collection, analysis and modelling of Arctic change with major socio-economic implications and feedbacks.

 1) Work with Arctic communities to co-develop strategies and policy pathways for livelihoods such as herding, hunting and fishing, that reflect, and enhance adaptation to, the changing Arctic (WP 1-6).